By Marcin Wojtyczka

 - Avoid touching metal around the boat, such as shrouds and guardrails.
 Areas such as the base of the mast, below the steering pedestal and near the engine have the highest risk of injury

 Take into consideration that you should take protective measures also in the harbour and at anchor.
 If lightning strikes a utility pole the current travels down the electricity cable looking for ground.
-It can enter a vessel through the shore power line or can pass through the water and flashover to a yacht at anchor.
+It can enter a vessel through the shore power line or can pass through the water and flash over to a yacht at anchor.

 After the boat is struck